hreisis/earthOdessay/README.md

-# Earth Odessay
+# Earth Odyssey

 ### _The Go-To site for Your Travel on Earth_

-Designed for every voyager, Earth Odessay is a comprehensive website where user can set up their own itinerary
+Designed for every voyager, Earth Odyssey is a comprehensive website where user can set up their own itinerary

 - Plan the trip
 - Explore the new places